DrDEXT3R/DrDEXT3R.github.io/_posts/2019-03-02-what-is-clp.md

 $$ e.g. $$ &emsp; $$ A < 2 $$ &emsp;&emsp; $$ 3A + 2B = 10 $$

-<span style="text-decoration:underline">Note!</span> The order of applying further constraints can change the solution.
+**Note!** The order of applying further constraints can change the solution.
 This is due to the algorithms used. <br/>

 ## Simple Example